Jegarde/CircuitsAPI/README.md

   - It will be ported over to Rooms v1 once it's stable enough.

 ## Installation
+The recommended method is installing via [pip](https://pypi.org/project/pip/).

 `pip install -U circuitsapi`

+For instructions on installing Python and pip, see [The Hitchhiker's Guide to Python](https://docs.python-guide.org/starting/installation/).

 ## Setup
 Clone the template room: https://rec.net/room/CircuitsAPI.